ProfOyzon/LookingForGroup/database/README.md

 Congrats, you now have the database running in a container!
 The database will be accessible as long as the container is running, and all data added will persist in the container.

+> [!IMPORTANT]
+> If a new db dump is made, the image must be rebuilt.
+The old image and container can be deleted at this time.

 ### Starting the container

 When you need to connect to the database, you can run the container with the start button from VSCode or Docker Desktop.